introlab/t-top/documentation/assembly/04_CABLE_ASSEMBLY.md

 1. Cut a `20 AWG red wire` of 15 cm long and a `20 AWG black wire` of 15 cm long.
 2. Cut a `20 AWG red wire` of 20 cm long and a `20 AWG black wire` of 20 cm long.
 3. Cut a `20 AWG red wire` of 35 cm long and a `20 AWG black wire` of 35 cm long.
-4. Cut a `20 AWG red wire` of 52 cm long and a `20 AWG black wire` of 42 cm long.
+4. Cut a `20 AWG red wire` of 42 cm long and a `20 AWG black wire` of 42 cm long.
 5. For each pair, solder the black wire to the biggest tab of a speaker.
 6. For each pair, solder the red wire to the other tab of a speaker.

+TODO use "lame" connector to connect to the speaker tabs.

 ![Speaker Wire Tab](images/assemblies/04D%20speaker%20wire%20tab.jpg)